genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-trading-app.md

 ## Load the trade data

-Explain that we are going to prepare a pro-code setup, in this case a maven project.
-This way we can use an IDE to build our app and more (deploy artifacts, integrate CI/CD, create unit tests etc)..
+To progress from here, we need to prepare a  pro-code setup, in this case a maven project.
+This will enable us to use an IDE to work at speed.

 ## Build a maven project